ssube/packit/README.md

 An `Agent`'s temperature controls how creative they will be, but too high of a temperature will stop making sense.

-### Panels

-A `Panel` is a weighted panel of agents.
-Each agent will be given the same user prompt, along with their own system prompt, or backstory.
-Their responses will be interpreted the same way.
-Agents with a greater weight will be asked more often than the others.

-#### Panel Methods

-Panels can use many methods to make their decision.
-Agents can respond with a yes/no answer or rank items on a scale.
-When multiple items are provided, they can be evaluated individually or as a single group (with a large enough context window).

-#### Panel Results

-Panels can make their decision using any of the available comparators.
-By default, they will compare their mean rating against a predefined threshold.
-If the consensus exceeds the threshold, the panel will give an affirmative answer.
-This can also be inverted using a counter or the not comparator.

 ### Loops

 #### Conversation Loops